ullibniss/INNO-DevOps-and-Security/D&S_Lab1_Fedorov_Alexey.md

 ## 1. Pull Nginx v1.23.3 image from dockerhub registry and confirm it is listed in local images

-To pull image, i used command `docker pull`.
+To pull an image, I used the command `docker pull`.

 ![image](https://github.com/user-attachments/assets/c140ec1d-bb58-45ec-9820-447a906cc162)

-To list images, i used command `docker images (docker image ls)`.
+To list images, I used the command `docker images` (or `docker image ls`).

 ![image](https://github.com/user-attachments/assets/c696dd48-a7c2-4f25-af17-44ec4a1e329d)

-Image pulled correctly.
+The image was pulled successfully.

 ## 2. Run the pulled Nginx as a container with the below properties